taketec/stream-sync/README.md

 -adding login with forgot password and email verification (i have only kept login with google in the demo, because this wasnt implemented)\
 -improving the jwt middleware\
 -making the fetch username flow better

+## Features I will implement later if I have the time and motivation to -
+- Feature to upload video files and stream them with hls in a watch party\
+- making the overall ui/ux better
+- adding dp to the 'users in room' section